kstenerud/concise-encoding/cbe-specification.md

 Smallest Possible Size
 ----------------------

-Preservation of the original data width information is not considered important by default (with the exception of arrays).
-Encoders are encouraged to find the smallest width of the same data type that stores a value without loss.
+Preservation of the original numeric data type information is not considered important by default (with the exception of arrays).
+Encoders are encouraged to find the smallest type and width that stores a numeric value without data loss.

-For specialized applications, an encoder implementation may choose to preserve larger type widths as a tradeoff in processing cost vs data size.
+For specialized applications, an encoder implementation may choose to preserve larger types and widths as a tradeoff in processing cost vs data size.